saveourtool/diktat/info/guide/guide-chapter-2.md

 The following factors should be considered when writing the file header or comments for top-level classes:
 - File header comments must start from the top of the file.
 If it is a top-level file comment, there should be a blank line after the last Kdoc `*/` symbol.
 If it is a comment for a top-level class, the class declaration should start immediately without using a newline.
 - Maintain a unified format.
-The specific format can be formulated by the project (for example, if you use existing opensource project), and you need to follow it.
+The specific format can be formulated by the project (for example, if you use an existing opensource project), and you need to follow it.
 - A top-level file-Kdoc must include a copyright and functional description, especially if there is more than one top-level class.
 - Do not include empty comment blocks.
 If there is no content after the option `@apiNote`, the entire tag block should be deleted.
 - The industry practice is not to include historical information in the comments.
 The corresponding history can be found in VCS (git, svn, etc.).
 Therefore, it is not recommended to include historical data in the comments of the Kotlin source code.